Pin0/iiif_image_api_example/README.md

 https://pin0.github.io/iiif_image_api_example

+## Dependency Updates

+All dependencies have been updated to their latest versions.
+For details, see [dependency-updates.md](docs/dependency-updates.md).

 ## Type Support for `.vue` Imports in TS

 TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.
 In editors, we need [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin) to make the TypeScript language service aware of `.vue` types.